bamlab/collections-runner/README.md

 - Enable CI environment to be integrated to CI tests
 - Select environment variables to update among the ones used in the selected routes
 - Store environment variables in a local file to be used on next run
+- Display run report on an html file

 ## Install